anonimitoraf/skerrick/vscode/README.md

   Is this like hot-reloading?
   Yes, but (arguably) even better, because you choose which code to evaluate!
 With hot-reloading, your code gets re-evaluated for every change you make, whether you want to or not.
-* Evaluate code and see the results inline - A feedback loop is faster than ever!
+* Evaluate code and see the results inline - A feedback loop that is faster than ever!

 # Demos